gsarti/it5/README.md

 from transformers import pipelines

 # e.g. to load IT5 Small trained on formal-to-informal style
-# transfer, use `it5/it5-small-formal-to-informal` as MODEL ID.
+# transfer, use `it5/it5-small-formal-to-informal`
-from transformers import pipeline

-f2i = pipeline("text2text-generation", model='<MODEL ID>')
+f2i = pipeline("text2text-generation", model='it5/it5-small-formal-to-informal')
 f2i("Vi ringrazio infinitamente per vostra disponibilità")
 >>> [{"generated_text": "e grazie per la vostra disponibilità!"}]
 ```